3rd Annual Indigenous Female Hockey Jamboree

 Aboriginal Coaching Module

 We will be hosting an I-SPARC Aboriginal Coaching Module.
-We are planning to have it on Thursday, September 3rd and/or Friday, September 4th.
+We are planning to have it split over the evenings of Thursday, September 3rd and Friday, September 4th.
 This information will be updated once I-SPARC has finalized the arrangements.

 It is a national Coaching Certification Program (NCCP) course and is beneficial for all coaches of all sports that coach Aboriginal athletes.
 The featured modules include: